-Throughout the US, many states are mandating that citizens wear face masks in public places to slow the spread of the Coronavirus.
+Throughout the US, many states are mandating that citizens wear face masks in public places to slow the Coronavirus spread.

 In South Carolina, the Governor has left the choice of whether to enforce a mask mandate up to the local mayors, so it can be hard to know what you must do when out in public.

 You can learn more about the rules in each area here, but as a general rule, it’s best to wear a face-covering when you’re in public.

 Not only will you avoid a fine, but you’ll also show your support for your fellow citizens and reduce the chances of spreading this potentially fatal virus.

-If you wear glasses, then you might find it hard to wear a face mask with them, but thankfully, Jackson Davenport is here to help.
+If you wear glasses, you might find it hard to wear a face mask with them, but thankfully, Jackson Davenport is here to help.